nobitagit/heroku-invoices-to-pdf/readme.md

 # Heroku invoices to PDF

-Automatically access your Heroku invoices, generate and download a PDF from them.
+Programmatically access your Heroku invoices, generate and download a PDF from them.

 ## Why is this useful?